 1.6.
 Stroll around Psyrri

-With its colourful street art, trendy souvlaki stands, and many quirky cafes and bars, it’s sure to be a hit with the whole family.
+If you’re looking for an exciting family adventure in Athens, look no further than Psyrri.
+With its colorful street art, trendy souvlaki stands, and many quirky cafes and bars, it’s sure to be a hit with the whole family.

 Then, grab some tasty souvlaki from a local street vendor and enjoy a picnic in the park.
 You’ll find plenty of cafes and bars, so you can enjoy a refreshing drink or a snack while taking in the sights.

 Then go to Little Cook, one of the most quirky cafés in Athens.
 Don’t forget to take a photo!
-It’s one of the most instagrammable spots in Psyrri
+It’s one of the most instagrammable spots in Psyrri.

 Join World Wild Schooling * Traveling to Greece with kids